Poisson / Negative Binomial

 PPML for Gravity Models

 In international trade, the gravity equation models bilateral trade flows as a function of GDP and distance.
-PPML has become the standard estimator because it:
+PPML has become the standard estimator (Silva & Tenreyro, 2006) because it:

 - Handles zeros naturally (many country pairs have zero trade).